Brownfield is the most likely option

 If you’re not in a big hurry to get started, it’s definitely worth exploring Right to Build.

-Councils must ensure they have sufficient ‘shovel-ready’ plots to meet this demand, and they have three years from signing up, measured from the end of October each year.
+Councils must ensure they have sufficient ‘shovel-ready’ plots to meet this demand, and providing space within three years of sign-up.
 You can either sign up as an individual or as a group.

 Get started by registering here.